alibenmessaoud/awesome-books/data-science-from-scratch-by-Joel-grus/book-notes.md

   - a training set for building models
   - a validation set for choosing among trained models
   - a test set for judging the final model
+- A bigger problem is if you use the test/train split not just to judge a model but also to choose from among many models.

 #### Correctness